aujasjain/N-Body-Simulation/README.md

 - Visualizes trajectories in 3D

 ## What I changed:
-- Redesigned the simulation workflow to support interactive user defined systems
+- Redesigned the simulation to support user defined systems
 - Implemented a Leapfrog integrator for stable long-term orbital evolution
-- Replaced the original structure with a fixed timestep simulation pipeline
+- Replaced the original structure with a fixed timestep simulation
 - Added a full user input system for defining particles (position, velocity, mass)
-- Built real-time animation and optional video export functionality
+- Built real-time animation and video export functionality
-- Refactored and reorganized the codebase to improve clarity and extensibility
+- Reorganized the code to improve clarity and extensibility

 ## To run:
 ```bash